Final report for FW23-416

 Data Analysis

-Compost samples will be analyzed as follows:
+Compost samples were analyzed as follows:

 Research Objective 2: Conduct a basic economic analysis comparing the cost of production of homemade vermicompost versus the purchase of off-farm inputs (synthetic fertilizer and commercial high fungal compost).